 Steps for NACCAS accreditation

 Step 1 - The school should be a licensed Post Secondary Educational Institute which should be open and is continuously training students.

 Step 2 - The institution owner must attend a NACCAS accreditation workshop and the Accreditation for the candidate school session which would typically be of 3-days

 Step 3 - Complete an application and submit all the required exhibits and fees via the NACCAS website.

-Step 4 - Review of application, in this process the application goes through a series of review by the NACCAS Pre-Scanner and the NACCAS staff.
+Step 4 - Review of application, in this process the application goes through a series of reviews by the NACCAS Pre-Scanner and the NACCAS staff.
 After the application is found out to be complete and correct it is given to the candidate committee for the final review.
 Then they will decide the approval by sending a letter to the school 'Granting Candidate Status'.

-Step 5 - The school should submit the Institutional Self Study report and send it in hard copy at the same time when they would apply for Consolidation visit
+Step 5 - The school should submit the Institutional Self Study report and send it in hard copy at the same time when they would apply for a Consolidation visit

 Step 6 - Requesting for the consolidation visit